skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

 Admin-Side
 ~~~~~~~~~~

-An admin can distribute the Python package to users with pre-defined policy.
+An admin can distribute the Python package to users with a pre-defined policy.
 The
 policy should follow the following interface:

 .. code-block:: python